one-aalam/svelte-starter-kit/README.md

 Boilerplate to quckly get up and running with Svelte, with

-__Note: Refer the [auth-supabase](https://github.com/one-aalam/svelte-starter-kit/tree/auth-supabase) branch for all the latest changes__
+__Note: This is the `basic` branch for the Starter Kit.
+It contains SvelteKit with no third-party integrations.
+Refer the [main](https://github.com/one-aalam/svelte-starter-kit/tree/main) branch for all the latest changes with Supabase integration. __

 This branch has
 - __Typescript__ as the language choice